haquefardeen/awesome-dot/README.md

 - [Polkadot Weigher](https://polkadot-weigher.vercel.app/)- Track the core time utilization of all para chains on Polkadot and Kusama.
 - [Dotordinals](https://github.com/niklabh/dotordinals)- Ordinals for polkadot ecosystem
 - [ContractWizards](https://contractwizard.xyz/)- A tool that simplifies creating and managing smart contract for Dotsama networks with the contracts Pallet.
+- [OpenGov Watch](https://www.opengov.watch/)- A website that works on developing governance in Polkadot ecosystem.